 Access to this information is limited to authorised persons, including officials from the three regional councils and emergency services.
 The information cannot be accessed by employees other than for purposes directly related to database management.

 Registration is one-off and is for the lifetime of the machine.
 Please note that, like a vehicle registration, the registration number must remain with the original machine registered, and cannot be transferred to another machine under any circumstance.
 Dealers can obtain a dealer plate for the same cost as a new registration.

 What if I have more than one jet ski?

-Under this registration only one craft may be used at the same time.
-If you think there will be any occasions where two or more of your craft will be used at the same time, each craft must be registered individually.
+Under this registration, only one craft may be used at a time.
+If you think there will be occasions where two or more of your craft will be used at the same time, each craft must be registered individually.